-When she’s not working with big names like Mandy Moore, celebrity makeup artist Jenn Streicher is part of the Laura Mercier Makeup Artist Collective, and she’s agreed to share her expertise with us via our new Ask an Artist series.
+When she’s not working with big names like Mandy Moore, celebrity makeup artist Jenn Streicher is part of the Laura Mercier Makeup Artist Collective, and she’s agreed to share her expertise with us via our Ask an Artist series.
 Need help selecting the best foundation for your skin type?
 Want to master a three-minute eye makeup look?
 Come back every month for a unique beauty lesson from a pro.

-A hooded eye: That sounds a little dark and mysterious, but it's not.
+A hooded eye: This may sound a little dark and mysterious, but we assure you it's not.
 It’s simply an eye shape.
 Some people have brown eyes; some blue.
 Some people have almond-shaped eyes, and others have hooded eyes.
 Just as you change the shadow shades you’re working with based on your eye color, the way you apply your eye makeup depends on eye shape.
 Since there isn’t a defined crease, hooded eye shapes pose the unique challenge of how and where to add that definition.
 Enter: Jenn Streicher (who you may recognize as one third of the beauty power trio known as the Streicher Sisters.)
 She gave us the basics and taught us a pretty, dreamy look for hooded eye shapes.
 Of course, it’s one that not-so-hooded eyes can do too.
 See for yourself.

 Always start with a primer.
 Streicher says this is particularly important for hooded eyes because the skin on the lids touches.
 Then you can apply a base shade all over the lid.
 Streicher’s favorite base?
-Laura Mercier’s Caviar Stick Eye Colour ($29).
+Laura Mercier’s Caviar Stick Eye Color ($29).
 “It makes anything that you put over it better; it makes that shadow last better,” she says.
 And of course, as any pro will tell you, blend, blend, blend before moving on to your next shade.
-For this base color, we used one of the new matte (yes, matte—we’re just as excited, don’t worry) Caviar Stick Eye Colours, Blossom.
+For this base color, we used one of the new matte (yes, matte—we’re just as excited, don’t worry) Caviar Stick Eye Color, Blossom.

-Next comes the obvious yet tricky part: creating the illusion of crease.
-This is where Streicher says a lot of women go wrong.
+Next comes the obvious, yet tricky part: creating the illusion of crease.
+This is where Streicher says a lot of people go wrong.
 “Most people, when they put eye makeup on, kind of lift their chin into the mirror, but you don’t want to do that if you have hooded eyes.”
-(The moment she said that, everyone in the room nodded in agreement.)
+(The moment she said that, everyone in the room nodded in agreement).
 Instead, look straight ahead.
 You’re trying to create something that’s not there, so you need to look directly in the mirror in order to place the color exactly where you want it—where you would see a crease.
 So for hooded eyes, this is slightly higher than you might see with other eye shapes—just above that fold where the lids meet.